jaswged/vesuvius_ink_prediction/Vesuvius_Readme.md

 This model's code should be available on their [github](https://github.com/educelab/ink-id) page.

-## TODO

-- [ ] Do EDA and plots to understand any correlation
-- [ ] Wrap up the fragments tightly as they would have been in a scroll.
-Choose different diameters for it.
-- [ ] Hu-Po's `eda.ipynb` file is a combination of example submission and the tutorial
-- [ ]

 ## Five People Question

 If you had 5 clones of yourself, what instruction would you give each of them?